duckietown/map-utils/README.md

 Optional arguments:
 * `--no_intersections` or `-ni` : if specified, the map generated will have no intersections (AKA a *closed course*).
 Otherwise, intersections will be allowed.
-* `--density` : specifies how densly packed the road network will be
+* `--density` : specifies how densely packed the road network will be
     - valid input strings:
         - `"any"`
         - `"sparse"`